We Buy Ugly Houses

 How much does We Buy Ugly Houses pay?

-Since We Buy Ugly Houses is in the business of making a profit, they'll only pay a percentage of your home's after repair value (AVR).
+Since We Buy Ugly Houses franchisees are real estate investors in the business of making a profit, they'll only pay a percentage of your home's after repair value (AVR).

 According to one source, We Buy Ugly Houses franchisees aim to pay only 55-65% of a home's after repair value.
 This means that while the information the company uses to analyze your home's value may be accurate, the offer you receive is still a discounted one.